friendsofdev/ffdd/README.md

 The concept is to move all the MVC part in the domain.
 And to had on the top of it the framework.

+The basic view of the FFDD is to have zero "use" of the framework.
+Only Domain and PHP is use in Domain.

 In the domain you have
 * Model
 * View (Response)